jamiebuilds/unstated/README.md

 ## Guide

-If you're like me, you're sick of all the ceremony around state management in React.
-Something that fits in well with the React way of thinking, but doesn't command some crazy architecture and methodology.
+If you're like me, you're sick of all the ceremony around state management in React, you want something that fits in well with the React way of thinking, but doesn't command some crazy architecture and methodology.

-Component state is nice!
-It makes sense and people pick it up quickly:
+So first off: Component state is nice!
+It makes sense and people can pick it up quickly:

 ```js
 class Counter extends React.Component {